veddox/monarch-arena/README.md

 then pass this function to `arena.run()` for safe execution.
 For more details, read the API documentation or see the examples in `house.py` and `landscape.py`.

-**NOTE:** If you're running this on a Raspberry Pi, delete the `RPi` directory and the `dotstar.py` module.
+**IMPORTANT:** If you're running this on a Raspberry Pi, delete the `RPi` directory and the `dotstar.py` module.
 These are mockups used during development - you will need the real versions installed!
 (The mockups are already deleted on the `production` branch, so you can just check that out.) *Be warned, weird things happen if you forget this...*

 ---